TOLES: Introduction

-Theee levels
+Three levels

 TOLES Foundation is the first level in the TOLES series.
 It is for beginners/elementary level students of legal English.
 This exam tests reading and writing skills.
 The exam takes 90 minutes.

 TOLES Higher is the second level in the TOLES series.
 It is for intermediate level students of legal English.
 This exams tests reading, writing and listening skills.
 The exam takes 120 minutes.

 TOLES Advanced is the highest level in the TOLES series.
 It is for advanced level students of legal English.
 This exam tests reading and writing skills.
 The exam takes 120 minutes.

 Candidature

 The TOLES exams are suitable for international lawyers and law students who are seeking employment in the field of international commercial law.
 This includes law students who are looking for employment in top level international law firms, the law departments of international corporations and local government.
 The majority of TOLES candidates between 2000 and 2018 have taken the exams at a British Council school or at a private or public university.
 The exams are not suitable for native-English speakers.